What causes high blood sugar levels in Type 2 Diabetes?

 Foods high in carbohydrates such as:

-- Potatoes, and potato produces (including yams and sweet potatoes).
+- Potatoes and potato produce (including yams and sweet potatoes).

 - Any products made from grains such as wheat, rye, rice, oats & corn.